 Alternatively, by changing out the wheels you can choose a different rim size, greatly affecting the stance and profile of your motorcycle.

 For instance, many vintage motorcycles have an 18” rear wheel and a 19” front wheel.
-This is a classic combination that performs well.
+This is a ic combination that performs well.

 Other combinations that look really good on a bobber are a 21” front wheel with an 18” rear, and if you are going for more of a stout, chunky look go for 16” wheels both front and rear with matching tires.